Xilinx/Vitis-AI/AI-Model-Zoo/README.md

 **Note:** The model performance number listed in the following sections is generated with Vitis AI v1.0 and Vitis AI Lirary v1.0.
 For each board, a different DPU configuration is used.
 Vitis AI and Vitis AI Library can be downloaded for free from [Vitis AI Github](https://github.com/Xilinx/Vitis-AI) and [Vitis AI Library Github](https://github.com/Xilinx/Vitis-AI/tree/master/Vitis-AI-Library).
 We will continue to improve the performance with Vitis AI.
-The performance number reported here is subject to change in near future.
+The performance number reported here is subject to change in the near future.

 ### Performance on ZCU102 (0432055-04)
 This version of ZCU102 is out of stock.
 The performance number shown below was measured with the previous AI SDK v2.0.4.